lidofinance/solana-docs/docs/validator-onboarding.md

 As a validator, you now have two or more vote accounts:

  * A public one that anybody can delegate to.
- * One for Lido for Solana with 100% commission, that only the Solido program is expected to delegate to.
+ * One for Lido on Solana with 100% commission, that only the Solido program is expected to delegate to.

 To distinguish these two in validator lists such as